WolfDen133/MiniNEA/Game/Docs/MiniNEA Documentation.md

 >
 > > #### Mario
 > > This game is a 2D side scroller, just like mine will be, the player executes movement based of of directional velocity, therefor I will be using these elements in my game.
-> > However, Mario is a more traditional story-level stroke game, where you complete levels based on clearning obsticals, but I want to have the player collecting items and bringing them back to a place.
+> > However, Mario is a more traditional story-level stroke game, where you complete levels based on collecting items and clearing obstacles, but I want to have the player collecting items and bringing them back to a place.
 > > Mario also has enemies, and my game currently does not.
 > > ![](https://i.insider.com/560ebbe7dd0895325c8b458e?width=700)
 ## Development